poppadum/dynquee/README.md

 I have tested *dynquee* running on a different device on the same network as the Recalbox machine.
 It works fine but needs a few config file changes: see [Running *dynquee* on a different device][different-device].

+### Status
+*dynquee* is now pretty stable but there may still be bugs.

+I've tried to minimise the risk of displaying the same image for a long period of time because I'm concerned about [image persistence or burn-in][screen-burn-in].
+While this shouldn't be too much of a problem if you're using an LCD  display for your marquee, I still recommend keeping an eye on it.

 ---

 ## Getting Started